dogweather/forkful/content/en/swift/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger means tapping into specialized tools to test and inspect your code as it runs.
-It's a big deal because it lets you see what's going on under the hood, find bugs, and understand your code's behavior better.

 ## How to:
 To use the debugger in Xcode (the IDE for Swift), you can set breakpoints, inspect variables, and watch expressions.
 Here's an example: